-On Jan.
-1, 2014, many Washingtonians will have their healthcare coverage through new individual and small group plans created to comply with the federal healthcare reform (also known as the Affordable Care Act or ACA).
+Many Washingtonians have healthcare coverage through new individual and small group plans created to comply with the federal healthcare reform (also known as the Affordable Care Act or ACA).
 Healthcare reform makes federal subsidies available to qualified individuals and families to help them pay for their coverage.

 These changes may have an effect on your patients.
-You and your staff will need to understand the benefits and the requirements of these new plans.
+It’s important that you and your staff understand the benefits and requirements of these new plans.

-The ACA’s new rules will primarily affect people who:
+The ACA’s new rules primarily affect people who:

-Washington State’s Exchange, called Washington Healthplanfinder, opened to the public on Oct.
-1, 2013.
+Washington State’s Exchange is called Washington Healthplanfinder.
 The Exchange marketplace is one of the key components of federal healthcare reform.

 Here are some frequently asked questions about Healthcare Reform and Exchanges.

 Many preventive services received in-network are covered with no member cost share.

 Non-grandfathered plans: Preventive Care Services

 The new law requires that some preventive services must be covered without copayments or co-insurance to meet deductibles when delivered by a network provider.
 This applies to all individual and small group plans that are non-grandfathered.
 For a list of covered preventive services under the law, please visit HealthCare.gov.

 Grandfathered plans are health plans that existed before March 23, 2010 (the day the Affordable Care Act became law).
 They may be exempt from following certain provisions in the Affordable Care Act.